-Route in the r nenu tree:

 Parameters Streams Physical stream Stream n.
 Fluid HC gas mixture Blast furn. gas

-The blast furnace gas data pages are identical with natural gas data pages except the gas composition.
+The blast furnace gas data pages are identical with natural gas data pages except the gas composition and the water content.
 The name of the blast furnace gas components and their default concentration are listed in the table below.